run2bizdocs/documentation/en-us/docs/4biz-helium/processes/event/use/create-ticket-from-an-event.md

 2. Click on the event and then on the button “More Options”;

-3. Click on "Create service request";
+3. Click on "Create incident";

 4. Complete the fields available;